 Tickets for the Bangkok performance on Sept 12 cost 1,200 baht (600 baht for students) and are available from Thai Ticket Major booths (call 02-262-3456 or visit www.thaiticketmajor.com).

-There is no admission fee for the other concerts.
+No admission fee for other concerts.

 19:00 to 22:00